jonnor/datascience-master/dat390/README.md

 * Build background knowledge
 * Ideas for usecase/case-study in thesis

-Outputs
+## Outputs

+* Nov15: Presentation given for Data Science class
+* Dec 1: Finished report
-* One or more demonstrations (video, in browser)
+* One or more demonstrations (video/browser)
 * Report(s) published as HTML
-* Presentation given for Data Science class
 * Couple of blogposts

 ## Topic